alximik00/texas_holdem_ruby/README.md

 Cards:
 * 2H - two of hearts
-* KD - jack of diamonds
+* KD - king of diamonds
 * QC - queen of clubs

 #### Hand types